-Message for the International Day of Forests, 21 March 2013
+Message for the 2014 International Day of Forests

 Forests cover one third of the Earth's land mass, performing vital functions around the world.
 Around 1.6 billion people - including more than 2,000 indigenous cultures - depend on forests for their livelihood.

-Forests are the most biologically-diverse ecosystems on land, home to more than half of the terrestrial species of animals, plants and insects.
-Forests also provide shelter, jobs and security for forest-dependent populations.
+Forests are the most biologically-diverse ecosystems on land, home to more than 80% of the terrestrial species of animals, plants and insects.
+Forests also provide shelter, jobs and security for forest-dependent communities.

-They play a key role in our battle against climate change.
+They play a key role in our battle in adapting to and mitigating climate change.
 Forests contribute to the balance of oxygen, carbon dioxide and humidity in the air.
-They protect watersheds, which supply fresh water to rivers.
+They protect watersheds, which supply 75% of freshwater worldwide.

 Yet despite all of these priceless ecological, economic, social and health benefits, we are destroying the very forests we need to survive.
 Global deforestation continues at an alarming rate - 13 million hectares of forest are destroyed annually.
-Deforestation accounts for 12 to 20 percent of the global greenhouse gas emissions that contribute to global warming.
+Deforestation accounts for 12 to 20 percent of the global greenhouse gas emissions that contribute to climate change.

 Activities expected to take place on the 2014 International Day include tree-planting and other community-level events, and national celebrations including art, photo and film as well as social media.

 UNHQ Special Event on the International Day of Forests